aqulu/dojo-manager/readme.md

 # Dojo-Manager

-Second approach to create a dojo-management software, formerly run as project "online-senpai"
+Second approach to create a dojo-management software, formerly run as project "online-senpai".
+Code-quality is still kinda crappy, since it's my first approch creating something with the Laravel framework.

 ## Prerequisites